AshishKumarSingh03/Zomato-Delivery-Time-End-to-End-ML-Project/README.md

-# Delivery-time-prediction end to end ml project
+# Zomoto-delivery-time-prediction-end-to-end-ml-project

 1.Create new Environment

-conda create -p env python=3.9 -y it will create the enviroment for the folder
+conda create -p env python=3.9 -y it will create the environment for the folder

-2.Activate your environment
+2. Activate your environment

 conda activate env/ -> CMD

-3.source activate env/ -> Git bash
+3. source activate env/ -> Git bash

-Install your requriments file
+4. Install your requirements file

 pip install -r requirements.txt